trebor/soul-bound/rfc.md

 # **11\.
 Extensions & Policy Hooks**

 This section describes optional interfaces and hook points where applications, DAOs, or governance modules can plug in custom logic—without changing the core Soul Bound protocol.
+These extensions are part of the implementation domain as described in Section 1.2.

 ## **11.1 Decoupled Trust Semantics Interface**